Brenda Song

 Song made her transition into mainstream roles with the critically acclaimed biographical drama film The Social Network (2010) and went on to roles in the ABC political thriller Scandal (2012–2013), the Fox sitcom New Girl and the sitcom Dads (2013).
 In October 2014, she signed a talent holding deal with Fox and 20th Century Fox Television and was subsequently cast in several television pilots for NBC and CBS, including the medical drama series Pure Genius (2016–2017) and the action drama series Station 19 (2018–2020).
-She provided the voice of Anne Boonchuy in the Disney Channel animated series Amphibia (2019–2022) and starred as Madison Maxwell in the Hulu comedy-drama series Dollface (2019–2022).
-She has also headlined the romantic comedy film Angry Angel (2017), the psychological thriller film Secret Obsession (2019), the comedy-drama film Changeland (2019), and the romantic comedy Love Accidentally (2022).
+She returned to Disney Channel to provide the voice of Anne Boonchuy in the animated series Amphibia (2019–2022), starred as Madison Maxwell in the Hulu comedy-drama series Dollface (2019–2022), and provides the voice of Princess Akemi in Blue Eye Samurai (2023–present).
+She also appeared in the romantic comedy Angry Angel (2017), the psychological thriller Secret Obsession (2019), the comedy-drama Changeland (2019), the romantic comedy Love Accidentally and the horror video-game The Quarry (both 2022).

+Song earned renewed recognition for starring as a showgirl in the drama film The Last Showgirl (2024) and a chief of staff in the Netflix series Running Point (2025–present).

 Early life

-Brenda Song was born on March 27, 1988, in Carmichael, California, a suburb of Sacramento, to a Thai and Hmong family.
-Her paternal grandparents were from the Xiong clan (熊; Xyooj in Hmong), but changed their last name to Song after arriving in the United States.
+Brenda Song was born on March 27, 1988, in Carmichael, California, a suburb of Sacramento, to a Hmong father from Bangkok and a Thai mother who was adopted by a Hmong family.
+Her paternal grandparents were from the Xiong clan (熊; Xyooj in Hmong), but Americanized their surname to Song after arriving in the United States.
 Her parents were born in Thailand and met as adults in Sacramento.
 Her father works as a school teacher and her mother is a homemaker.
 She has two younger brothers named Timmy and Nathan Song.

-When she was six years old, Song moved with her mother to Los Angeles, California, to support her acting career; the rest of the family followed two years later.
+When she was six years old, Song moved with her mother to Los Angeles to support her acting career; the rest of the family followed two years later.
 As a young girl, Song wanted to do ballet, while her younger brother wanted to take taekwondo.
 She said, "My mom only wanted to take us to one place," so they settled on taekwondo.
 Although Song cried all the way through her first class, she now holds a black belt in taekwondo.
 Song was named an All-American Scholar in the ninth grade.
 She was homeschooled and earned a high school diploma at age 16, then took courses at a community college.
 She graduated from the University of California, Berkeley in 2009, majoring in psychology and minoring in business.